matthijsdieperink/Kraket-Inhousedag/README.md

 ```

 ## Install dependencies
-Type in your terminal the following command(s) (note, the $ shouldn't be in the command, it's just indicating a new line/command & if pip install doesn't work, use pip3 install instead):
+Type in your terminal the following command(s) (note, the $ shouldn't be in the command, it's just indicating a new line/command):
 ```
 $ pip install -r requirements.txt
 ```